randomscribes/random-scribes/src/content/post/hugo-blog-tutorial.md

             </div>
             ```

-            Title's is the `.Title` and `.Date` are from the post markdown files.
-The `.Permalink` is the link to the post and some what obviously we are checking to see if this post is a draft so we can spit that out as a visual indicator.
+            The `.Title` and `.Date` are from the _post_ markdown files.
+The `.Permalink` is the link to the post.
+Then we are checking to see if this post is a draft so we can spit that out as a visual indicator.
 The `.Summary` is "A generated summary of the content for easily showing a snippet in a summary view.
 Note that the breakpoint can be set manually by inserting <!--more--> at the appropriate place in the content page".
-I love being able to control the breakpoint!
+I find it useful being able to control the breakpoint!
         * Finally you have `single.html`.
 This is how your post is going to be setup.
 For simplicity let's just have:

             ```